GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 2. In the model structure, select all diagrams to be considered.
 Via context menu follow ↗ `Import/Export`, ↗ `ArchiMate exchange` and ↗ `Export`.
 A dialog window opens, in which the diagram selection is checked/changed if necessary and a name for project and file is assigned.
 3. From the third step on, the procedure is the same as described above for Archi.

 Also for ADOIT, formatting in diagram or element descriptions using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is preserved during import so that, for example, text passages can be highlighted in bold or key points can be enumerated in a bullet list.
+Note that HTML formatting is suppressed when using the `ArchiMate exchange` export.

 ### Cameo